-- Old English lifian (Anglian), libban (West Saxon) "to be, to live, have life; to experience," also "to supply oneself with food, to pass life (in some condition)," from Proto-Germanic *liben (cf. Old Norse lifa "to live, remain," Old Frisian libba, German leben, Gothic liban "to live"), from PIE root *leip- "to remain, continue" (cf. Greek liparein "to persist, persevere;" see leave).
+- Old English lifian (Anglian), libban (West Saxon) "to be, to live, have life; to experience," also "to supply oneself with food, to pass life (in some condition)," from Proto-Germanic *liben (cognates: Old Norse lifa "to live, remain," Old Frisian libba, German leben, Gothic liban "to live"), from PIE root *leip- "to remain, continue" (source also of Greek liparein "to persist, persevere;" see leave).
 Meaning "to make a residence, dwell" is from c.1200.
 Related: Lived; living.

 According to the Dutch Prouerbe ...
 Leuen ende laetan leuen, To liue and to let others liue.
 [Malynes, 1622]To live it up "live gaily and extravagantly" is from 1903.
 To live up to "act in accordance with" is 1690s, from earlier live up "live on a high (moral or mental) level" (1680s).
 To live (something) down "outwear (some slander or embarrassment)" is from 1842.
 To live with "cohabit as husband and wife" is attested from 1749; sense of "to put up with" is attested from 1937.
 Expression live and learn is attested from c.
 1620.